unconditional love, its terms and conditions

 Choice

-In a work meeting I was once in, someone happened to respond to a routine “how are you doing” with “I was occupied with something confronting.”
-I said “I can see that!”
-He got quite excited at this utterance and asked “You can see that right now?
-Would you have been able to predict it if I hadn't told you?”
+In a work meeting I was once in, someone happened to respond to a routine “How are you doing” from me with a sincere “I was occupied with something confronting.”
+I smiled and said “I can see that!”
+He got quite excitedly suspicious at this knowing utterance.
+Being a rational and curious fellow, he asked “Would you have been able to predict that if I hadn't told you?”

 The upshot of wide listening is that there cannot be any excuse to not meet everything, said or unsaid.
 Every expression is an act of ownership, of all of the speaker’s experience, even if buried deep in implicitness.
 The trail of deep burial is a deeply playful expression of ownership, the pointer to follow.
 It's generously revealing itself to you, offering you its truth.
 Any lack of awareness of playfulness on part of the speaker (as you perceive it) is an even deeper playfulness of expression.